 (Pain au Levain with Walnuts)

-Preheat your oven to 350F.
+Preheat your oven to 350F175C.
 Arrange the walnuts on a baking sheet in a single layer.
 Bake them, stirring from time to time, until the walnuts are fragrant and lightly toasted.
 This takes about 10 - 12 minutes in my oven.
 WARNING - if you burn the walnuts, even a little, don't use them in this recipe!
 Burned walnuts are nasty!

 Add the broken up walnuts a bit at a time and knead in until the dough is again smooth, another 5 to 7 minutes.

 Whether you kneaded or stretched and folded, gently deflate the dough, transfer to a floured work surface and knead briefly.
 Divide into two equal pieces, form the pieces into balls, cover and let rest for 1/2 hour.

 Shape the loaves as you prefer, and let them rise again, probably around two hours.

 Preheat the oven to 450F, which should take 45 minutes to an hour with stones in the oven.
 Put a disposable pie pan in the bottom, or floor, of the oven.

 When the oven is ready, slash the loaves and slide them into the oven.
 Put a cup or so of hot water into the pie pan you placed on the bottom of the oven.
 Then let the loaves bake about 40 to 45 minutes.
 Hint - you don't want to put the water directly on the oven floor.
 This leads to warping and rust.
 In states where you are expected to sell your refrigerator, range and oven with the house, this can be an issue when you sell your home.